Wabinab/Xenoblade-Chronicles-3-The-Book/src/28_exchanging_flutes.md

 "Hey!"
 He held up his right palm to ask for a high five, vibrating it forward and backward to show his intention.

 He wasn't convinced, even though he know what it means.
 "What's that in aid of?"
+The Mondo tilted its torso to its left, wandering.

 "Do the right thing.
 Come one."
 He continued reverberating his palms while inviting him.

 Yet, he refused to put himself below first class logic.
 "Wh-...
 Sorry, but I refuse to debase myself like this!"
+His mondo shook it's torso left and right.
 Then, he stood up and walked away from the uneasy atmosphere, his Mondo floated behind.

 Still had his hands held out, he dropped it down, whatever: "All right.
 You be that way."
 Disappointed, he rested his heads on his palm, his arms rested on the table.
 But his eyes and raised lips clearly showed he wasn't _too_ disappointed; at least he took a step towards the illogical, yes?